-- E. The need to provide a range of housing types and sizes (i.e. detached, semi-detached, townhouses, terraces, flats/ stairless properties and with differing number of bedrooms) and different tenures (i.e. private ownership, private rent, self/ custom-build and intermediate affordable housing), the mix of which should be clearly justified against local need within application submissions. - F. Wheelchair and accessibility standards as set out in the Design and Placemaking Supplementary Guidance.. - G. How the concept of lifetime homes, future adaptability and more flexible methods of living have influenced the design of proposed new homes. - H. How the proposed new homes incorporate a low carbon and energy efficient design to mitigate and adapt to climate change.
-Policy 9 sets out the Council's expectations in relation to sustainable design and the energy hierarchy.

-I. In the case of sites within 400m walking distance of town and village centres (including also Lenzie local centre), and where they are 10 units or more in total, a minimum of 25% of the units on site will be provided as smaller housing of no more than 2 bedrooms that are accessible without stairs (for example ground floor flats and flats with lift access).
+- A. The need to provide a range of housing types and sizes (i.e. detached, semi-detached, townhouses, terraces, flats/ stairless properties and with differing number of bedrooms) and different tenures (i.e. private ownership, private rent, self/ custom-build and intermediate affordable housing), the mix of which should be clearly justified against local need within application submissions. - B. The need to provide a minimum of 10% of the total units for each tenure type as wheelchair and accessible housing. - C. How the concept of lifetime homes, future adaptability and more flexible methods of living have influenced the design of proposed new homes. - D. How the proposed new homes incorporate a low carbon and energy efficient design to mitigate and adapt to climate change.
+Policy 9 sets out the Council's expectations in relation to sustainable design and the energy hierarchy. - E. In the case of sites within 400m walking distance of town and village centres (including also Lenzie local centre), and exceeding 5 units in total, a minimum of 50% of the units on site will be provided as smaller housing of no more than 2 bedrooms that are accessible without stairs (for example flats with lift access).